 - Bus Crash: In Dead Rising 3, when Nick and Gary enter a morgue to find what they're looking for, they see a service was held there for Otis.

-- Cool Old Guy: For all the trouble he causes you, he actually ends up helping you a lot more than he hinders you.
+- Cool Old Guy: A non-action example, but still.
 Without him, Frank wouldn't know about half the stuff going on in the mall and would have lost all the people he saved to the military.

 - "This, my friend... is hell!"